 arrow(u, v, opts)

 lists, Vectors, a set (or list) of lists, a set (or list) of Vectors

 set or list containing lists of pairs of Vectors or lists

-(optional) equation(s) of the form option=value where option is one of shape, length, width, head_width, head_length, plane or border; specify options for the arrow
+(optional) equation(s) of the form option=value where option is one of shape, length, width, head_width, head_length, plane, border, fringe, difference, or unconstrainedview; specify options for the arrow

 The arrow(u) calling sequence plots the arguments in u as arrows with their bases located at the origin.

 The arrow(u, v) calling sequence plots at each base point in u arrows in the direction of each point in v.